-For most of us, the garden is a great place to relax, throw the odd barbecue or perhaps cultivate some nice plants or fresh vegetables if you have a large enough space.
-It’s also the perfect place to attract local wildlife and help save some species such as bees, bats, and butterflies that are currently under threat.
+Most of us, the garden is a great place to relax, throw the odd barbecue or perhaps cultivate some nice plants or fresh vegetables if you have a large enough space.
+It’s also the perfect place to attract local wildlife and help save some species such as bees, bats, and butterflies currently under threat.

 Especially if you live in a highly urbanized area, your garden area offers a brilliant opportunity to bring some of the countrysides to your very own doorstep.